Moving to Hawaii: What It Costs to Ship a Car and Household Goods

 How long does it take to ship a car and household goods to Hawaii?

-What are the main factors affecting the cost of shipping to Hawaii?
+What factors influence the total cost of shipping to Hawaii?